 CSX Pride in Service Scholarships

-CSX Pride in Service scholarships provide an average award of $5,000 for a single academic year.
+CSX Pride in Service scholarships provide an award of up to $5,000 for a single academic year.
 Awards are based on financial need as well as academic merit and other achievements, such as a demonstrated leadership, outstanding performance in the arts or sports, and volunteer activities benefiting the community.
 The number of scholarships awarded varies from year to year.
 This scholarship may be renewed annually for up to a maximum of four years depending on the availability of funds and the financial need and the academic record of the awardee.

 Luis Alvarez Memorial Scholarship